lucidlactose/lucid-curiosity-website/README.md

 <h2> What is this? </h2>

-This project focuses on a sort of Photo Organizer.
+This project focuses doesn't really focus on anything.
+It's a (hopefully) organized website full of React and CSS experiments.

+The original goal was to make some sort of photo organizer.
 This was inspired by the nightmare that is Google Photos and especially Apple Photos.
 Personally I like using both albums and tags to find photos and most alternatives are just as horrid.

-I personally use DigiKam, and while it's everything I ever wanted, I like making browser interfaces, so I'm making one inspired off DigiKam, image forums, and artsy-websites.
-I know what I want, I know what looks good, and I know how to do it.
-Use DigiKam, not this.

-This is me having fun with web junk, primarily React and CSS (alot of CSS), to stay sharp.
-I don't recommend using any of this in any shape or form.
+I personally use DigiKam, and inspired by recreating a spirtual successor on a browser.
+Don't view this as a subsitute or alternative... yet.

+Now there's a few more goals.
+Check branches for incomplete work/ spilt can's of gobbledygook and whachamacallits.
 <hr>

 <h2> Installation </h2>